 Hiring duos is a creative way for companies to build inclusive environments that attract, retain, and nourish people.

-Jenny Madorsky is General Manager and Vice President of Program & Product Management at Long Dash.
+Jenny Madorsky is the Senior Vice President and General Manager at Long Dash.
 She has led operational and digital transformations in the private and public sectors for over a decade.
 Ankita Callahan is Group Director of Talent & Culture at Long Dash, and formerly led resource management at Huge.
 She studied Cognitive Psychology at UC Irvine and has a Masters in Organizational Psychology and Business from Aston University.

 Since 2020, 61 percent of organizations have shifted focus to prioritize diversity practices in hiring, netting a significant increase in demographic diversity.
 However, diversity without inclusivity misses the point.
 Strong person-to-person connections are critical to building inclusion, and McKinsey found that building purpose within a workplace is “deeply intertwined with people who make up an organization.”
 The reality is that building a more diverse and purpose-driven culture isn’t just about boosting diversity numbers.
 It’s about building a culture where people value and trust one another.

 Sign up for OnBrand

 Our weekly digest featuring ideas on the future of brand.

 For companies to be on the receiving end of the flux of talent in the Great Reshuffle, now is the time to dream big and rethink how we build our cultures, especially when it comes to recruitment and retention.
 With the U.S. seeing the largest shuffle of employees on record in the last 10 months of 2021, the stakes are high indeed.